 I returned to the studio after 37 years working in the SUNY system.
 My undergraduate degree is in Counseling Psychology and graduate Degree in Humanistic Education.
 However, I have always been an artist and started early in my childhood as a plein air artist and later years towards commercial and graphic arts.
 I completed courses in fashion design, photography, illustration and textile design with New York Phoenix School of Design, The Fashion Institute of Technology and Parsons School of Design.

 My encaustic work is always evolving.
 I enjoy incorporating collage materials, photographs and found objects, sometimes revealed and sometimes not.
-Often I draw with graphite pencil on rice paper and transfer that into the painting.
+Often I draw with graphite pencil on rice paper and transfer that into the warm wax.